jakecolledge97/horiseon-landing-page/README.md

 This project shows my skills in understanding CSS and HTML, and helped me in understanding Semantic HTML elements rather than relying on div tags for everything.

-## To view and edit this projects repository
+## To edit this projects repository

 1. Open an empty project in VS code.
-2. Open an integrated terminal and copy the following to clone the repo:
+2. Open an integrated terminal and copy and paste the following to clone the repo:
 ```
 git clone git@github.com:jakecolledge97/horiseon-landing-page.git
 ```